 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-SHEPPARTON (Day classes): Four days per week face-to-face delivery per semester (six months) Classes are held on Mondays, Tuesdays, Thursdays and Fridays.
+Shepparton (Day classes): Students will attend campus four days a week per semester (six months).
+Classes are held in Shepparton on Mondays, Tuesdays, Thursdays and Fridays.

-SHEPPARTON (Night classes): Two nights per week over two semesters (one year).
-Classes are held on Tuesday and Thursday.
+Shepparton (Night classes): Students will attend campus two nights per week over two semesters (one year).
+Classes are held in Shepparton on Tuesdays and Thursdays.

 Where to From Here